 How Neurologic Music Therapy Impacts the Brain

 Music therapy, the clinical and evidence-based use of music interventions, is frequently used to treat several health conditions.
 Regular usage of music therapy treatment has shown great improvements across the charts.
-Some great benefits about this form of treatment is that it can be done anywhere and can be used on any individual regardless of age.
-In fact, music therapy has been introduced to patients as young as premature babies, and on the other hand, those who struggle with dementia.
+Some great benefits about this form of treatment is that it can be used on any individual regardless of age, ranging from premature babies, to those who struggle with dementia.

 Despite how long music therapy has been around, it is still being studied to see what health conditions receive the most positive results.
 Although music therapy is used in conditions such as pain management and heart related issues, it has shown the most vast results in neurological disorders.

-Because of its outstanding results observed in several neurological conditions, we will explore deeper into this topic by address two frequently asked questions:
+Due to its outstanding results, we will explore deeper into this topic by address two frequently asked questions:

 First, let's address what a neurological condition is.
 Scientifically speaking, all neurological conditions occur when an interference happens within the nervous system.
 While the body’s nervous system is very large, it is made up by three main components - the brain, spinal cord, and nerves.
-Therefore if someone is struggling with a health condition that deals with one of these three components it can be classified as a neurological condition and treated with neurologic music therapy.
+Therefore if someone is struggling with a neurological condition, they have the options of undergoing neurologic music therapy.

 The technical definition of neurologic music therapy (NMT) is the therapeutic use of music applied to sensory, speech and language, cognitive, and motor dysfunctions after a neurologic event or diagnosis.
 While there are more than 600 neurologic diseases, we will narrow our focus to the most common conditions that music therapists are capable of treating - Autism, Parkinson's disease, Cerebral Palsy, and Traumatic Brain Injuries (TBI).